 Claim denials create a substantial amount of revenue leakage for healthcare providers.
 Similarly, the increasing denial rates constitute revenue losses and need immediate attention.
 The studies show that healthcare providers do not resubmit 65% of the denied claims.
 Therefore, effective denial management is the solution to all the problems related to lost revenues.
 Tackling this issue proactively and resubmitting the claims accurately can save providers from losing their money.

 The denials in medical billing result in greater days in AR and cash flow issues.
-Thus, it is important to find the root causes of denials and address the problematic areas.
-Preventing denials with a proactive approach of claim submissions can improve cash flow and reduce the days in AR.
+Thus, finding the root causes of denials and addressing the problematic areas is important.
+Preventing denials with a proactive approach to claim submissions can improve cash flow and reduce the days in AR.
 In addition, healthcare practices are able to enhance the revenue cycle by getting paid for services on time.
-Further, the productivity of the team increases and the staff is able to focus on patient care.
+Further, the team’s productivity increases and the staff can focus on patient care.

 Root Causes of Claim Denials

-Healthcare practices should focus on finding the root causes of denials and address them to optimize financial performance.
+Healthcare practices should focus on finding the root causes of denials and addressing them to optimize financial performance.
 Some of the causes of denials are:

-Poor communication between the teams can lead to inefficient workflows.
-There should be clear communication between the front and back office to ensure seamless practice management.
-Efficient denials management process is defined by a clear process of communication between all the teams.
+- Poor communication between the teams can lead to inefficient workflows.
+Clear communication between the front and back offices should ensure seamless practice management.
+An efficient denials management process is defined by a clear process of communication between all the teams.

-Special attention to the documentation is required to make sure that claim submissions are appropriate.
-Also, keeping an eye on medical codes is essential as incorrect codes lead to claim rejections and cause revenue losses.
+- Special attention to the documentation is required to ensure that claim submissions are appropriate.
+Also, monitoring medical codes is essential, as incorrect codes cause claim rejections and revenue losses.

-Whether it is a specialty-practice or hospital denial management process, the medical billing team should focus on the causes of claim rejections.
-Likewise, knowing the causes help to devise an action plan for managing denials.
+- Whether it is a specialty practice or a hospital denial management process, the medical billing team should focus on the causes of claim rejections.
+Likewise, knowing the causes helps to devise an action plan for managing denials.